moeraza/pandas_data_wrangling/README.md

 # Data Wrangling with Pandas

+If you are trying to learn how to manipulate data in python you have come to the right place.

 ## What is this?

 This folder includs a jupyter notebook which goes over key functionality in pandas for data wrangling.
-If you are trying to learn how to manipulate datain python this is the perfect tutorial.

 Check out the [video](https://www.youtube.com) tutorial on youtube or the written [article](https://www.medium.com) on Medium.